apache/incubator-graphar/docs/file-format.rst

 - float
 - double
 - string
-- list (of int32, int64, float, double; not supported by CSV)
+- list (of int32, int64, float, double, string; not supported by CSV)

 .. tip::